p100mma/simil_clq_clustering/README.md

 - `Dock_var_clusters` - dependencies for variable clustering
 - `Dock_subject_clusters` - dependencies for sample clustering

+Contents and package versions contained there are listed at the end of this file.

 All of them should be built from the main folder.
 Second and third dockerfile depends on the first.
 This will create 3 docker images named `r_cluq, r_var_cl, r_sub_cl`.